apache/spark/docs/configuration.md

   <td><code>spark.port.maxRetries</code></td>
   <td>16</td>
   <td>
-    Default maximum number of retries when binding to a port before giving up.
+    Maximum number of retries when binding to a port before giving up.
+    When a port is given a specific value (non 0), each subsequent retry will increment the port used in the previous attempt by 1 before retrying.
+This essentially allows it to try a range of ports from the start port specified to port + maxRetries.
   </td>
 </tr>
 <tr>